 Koye has an international commercial practice which encompasses shipping, international trade, energy, insurance, and aviation.
 He also has a particular interest in issues engaging insolvency, equitable principles, and unjust enrichment.
-He regularly appears in the High Court and has also appeared in the Court of Appeal.
+He regularly appears in the High Court and has also appeared in the Court of Appeal and Privy Council, and is also currently appearing in the Belgrade Special Court as a representative of the Cypriot holding company of Miroslav Miskovic in ongoing criminal proceedings against Mr Miskovic and others.

 Prior to joining Quadrant Chambers, Koye worked in the litigation team (EMENA) of an energy multinational between 2012 and 2014.
 During that time, he advised on various matters including historical misallocation of processed oil and gas under a Production Sharing Agreement, interpretation of gas price review clauses in long- term gas supply agreements, and the purchase of assets in the administration of a joint venture partner.
 He also acted in several multi-million dollar arbitrations, including:

 Koye also worked at the Court of Appeal before joining Chambers, serving as the Judicial Assistant to the Chancellor, Sir Terence Etherton, for two terms.
 He was also a Visiting Tutor at King’s College London where he taught Contract Law, and the Law of Trusts and Equitable Remedies.